stenberg/content-staging/README.md

 Filter array of post IDs to be included in batch.
 By adding a post ID to the array the corresponding post will be included in the batch.
 Runs on *content stage* before pre-flight.

 **sme\_prepare\_custom\_data** <br/>
 Filter or add custom data to a batch.
 Runs on content stage just before data is sent to production during pre-flight.
-Your callback function should accept two arguments: $data (all custom data) and $batch_data (all data in batch).

 **sme\_prepare\_posts** <br/>
 Filter or add posts to batch.
 Runs on *content stage* just before data is sent production during pre-flight.